coderustle/django-habit-tracker/README.md

-# Habit Tracker Django App
+# Habit Stacker

-Habit Tracker is a simple, user-friendly web application to help users track and maintain their daily habits.
+Habit Stacker is a simple, user-friendly web application to help users track and maintain their daily habits.

 ## Features